nroduit/nroduit.github.io/content/tutorials/mpr.en.md

 ### Orthogonal multiplanar reconstruction (MPR)

-The orthogonal multiplanar reconstruction (MPR) allows to create, from the original plane (usually axial), images in the two other planes of the Euclidean space.
+The orthogonal multiplanar reconstruction (MPR) allows you to create, from the original plane (usually axial), images in the two other planes of the Euclidean space.
 Only planes along the 3 axes (x,y,z) can be displayed, an oblique plane cannot be obtained with this tool.

 The MPR view can be opened with {{< svg "static/tuto/icon/mpr.svg" >}} in the toolbar or by right-clicking on the thumbnail in the [DICOM explorer](../dicom-explorer/).
 {{% notice note %}}